 Sometimes, demanding as much as 10 – 15 years for you to get to the top – being the most popular perfume brand in Nigeria.
 All these methods are the most visible way you can start your perfume business in Nigeria.
 Now let’s move to how you can start the business with what you have since one of the aims of this blog is to encourage small startups in Nigeria.

 If you get this right you can start small then after so much understanding of the business, you can then get investors to invest in the business to go on a higher scale.

 How to Start Perfume Business in Nigeria

-Here are steps on how to start perfume business in Nigeria.
+Here are steps on how to start a perfume business in Nigeria.

 Capital is very important in starting any business in Nigeria and any country all over the world but getting it is actually hard and the bigger the capital the harder is it to source.
 Depending on where you are and how much you make monthly if you want to self-fund your perfume business it’s achievable it’s just a matter of time.

-You can save towards it and if you’re already a saver having some money saved up already you can take some out of the money to start.
-If you don’t have money and can’t wait to save up some you can use other people’s money to start.
-Please note here I’m saying you should approach complete strangers for money telling them about the business you want to start.
+You can save towards it and if you are already a saver having some money saved up already you can take some out of the money to start.
+If you do not have money and can not wait to save up some you can use other people’s money to start.
+Please note here I am saying you should approach complete strangers for money telling them about the business you want to start.

 The ability to sell is the most integral part of any business.
-You have to know how to sell your perfumes first to your friends before you can now sell to strangers.
-Here are some of the tricks I used in selling my goods way back then when I just started with my men’s accessories business.
+You have to know how to sell your perfumes first to your friends before you can sell to strangers.
+Here are some of the tricks I used in selling my goods way back when I started my men’s accessories business.

 4. Sell Perfume Oil Online